Evaluating In-Context Learning of Libraries for Code Generation: Constrained Generation Using Functions Defined In-Context

 \subsection{Creating a Library of Functions}

 We create our data and library by using examples from the CodeContests \cite{alphacode} and APPS \cite{apps} datasets.
-Every example in these datasets consists of a Natural Language instruction, candidate code solutions (in Python), and test cases to automatically evaluate the generated code.
+Every example in these datasets consists of an instruction, candidate code solutions (in Python), and test cases to automatically evaluate the generated code.
 All the candidate solutions use standard Python code and libraries which the LLMs are most probably already familiar with.
-So, we create a novel library by extracting the functions that are used in the candidate solutions and aliasing the names:
+So, we create a novel library by extracting two types of functions that are used in the candidate solutions and aliasing the names:

-\textbf{(1) Existing Library Functions.} These are the functions that are defined in existing Python libraries such as NumPy, Pandas, etc. For a particular example selected from the above two datasets, we extract all such functions that are used in the candidate solutions for that example and alias their names with some random string.
+\paragraph{(1) Existing Library Functions.} These are the functions that are defined in existing Python libraries such as NumPy, Pandas, etc. For a particular example selected from the above two datasets, we extract all such functions that are used in the candidate solutions for that example and alias their names with some random string.

-\textbf{(2) User-defined Functions.} These are the functions that are custom defined in the candidate solutions (i.e., with the \emph{def} keyword).
+\paragraph{(2) User-defined Functions.} These are the functions that are custom defined in the candidate solutions (i.e., with the \emph{def} keyword).
 Again, we extract all such functions from the candidate solutions and alias their names with random strings.

 Our generated dataset consists of 12000 examples in which the model will be constrained to use existing standard library functions (the function names will be aliased) and an additional 3000 examples in which the model will be constrained to use user-defined functions extracted from the candidate solutions in the above-mentioned datasets.